View Steven Baugh's Obituary on DenverPost.com and share memories

 |

-Steve Baugh, Broomfield.
-Husband of Denise Baugh.
-Father of Evan & Aron Baugh.
-Son of Ann & Richard Baugh, AL. Son-in-law of George (Nancy) Collins, WY.
-Brother of Adele (John) Bayley, MI, & Jim Baugh, AL. Memorial Service, Sunday, 9:30am, Feldman Mortuary Chapel.
-In lieu of flowers, please consider contributions to the Baugh Boys College Memorial Fund, c/o Canvas Credit Union, Broomfield Branch, 5155 West 120th Ave., Bromfield, CO 80020.
+Steven Franklin Baugh, Broomfield, Husband of Denise Baugh; Father of Evan & Aron Baugh; Son of Ann & Richard Baugh, AL; Son-in-law of George (Nancy) Collins, WY; Brother of Adele (John) Bayley, MI, & Jim Baugh, AL; Memorial Service, Sunday, 9:30am, Feldman Mortuary Chapel; In lieu of flowers, please consider contributions to the Baugh Boys College Memorial Fund, c/o Canvas Credit Union, Broomfield Branch, 5155 West 120th Ave., Bromfield, CO 80020

 Published in Denver Post from Feb.
 20 to Feb.
 24, 2019